encyclopedea/ArC/README.md

 * All code in samples that directly uses ArC is wrapped in "USAGE OF LIBRARY" and "END USAGE OF LIBRARY" comments
 * List of current samples:
   * adaptive
     * Demonstrates an adaptive style of coding where the model is updated after every character encoded/decoded.
-Use `./adaptive_sample -h` for usage.
+Use `./adaptive_sample -h` for usage information.
+  * heuristic
+    * Demonstrates the use of a static model based on a heuristic (in this case, the frequency counts of each character in the complete works of William Shakespeare, as found at http://www.gutenberg.org/cache/epub/100/pg100.txt).
+Use `./heuristic_sample -h` for usage information.

 ##Limitations
+* There is a 31 bit precision limit due to the use of 32 bit values during the encoding.
-* The total number of values (eg the number of characters injested) in Model cannot exceed 2 ^ 31
+  * The total number of values (eg the number of characters ingested) in Model cannot exceed 2 ^ 31 - 1
   * Any more will result in undefined behavior.
   * Therefore, it is suggested that for very large inputs, the frequency table in Model be simplified every so often.